plantbreeding/BrAPI/Specification/BrAPI-Genotyping/Calls/README.md

     + unknownString (Optional, ) ...
 The string to use as a representation for missing data
     + sepPhased (Optional, ) ...
 The string to use as a separator for phased allele calls
     + sepUnphased (Optional, ) ...
 The string to use as a separator for unphased allele calls
-    + page (Optional, ) ...
+    + pageToken (Optional, ) ...
 Which result page is requested.
 Tokenized pages are for large data sets which can not be efficiently broken into indexed pages.
 Use the nextPageToken and prevPageToken from a prior response to construct a query and move to the next or previous page respectively.
     + pageSize (Optional, ) ...
 The size of the pages to be returned.
 Default is `1000`.
     + Authorization (Optional, ) ...
 HTTP HEADER - Token used for Authorization <strong> Bearer {token_string} </strong>